Rajasthani Afternoons

 Watching these people throw themselves at the photo and the ashes of a dead French woman blew the lid on the whole charade for me.
 It's almost limitless what human beings will do in the name of faith.
 I returned to Anuj, and we laughed all night about the absurdity of our species.

-Just two weeks later, I would awake to a security guard banging down the apartment door in Mumbai.
+Two weeks later, I'd awake to a security guard banging down the apartment door in Mumbai.

 I was a foreigner staying with an Indian woman, and the police had been called.
 I ran into the early morning streets of Santa Cruz to find them deserted.